ahoward/middleman/README.md

 It will be source by the script and handed over to the mail command.

+The script matches `bug_XXXXX` anywhere in the branch name.

 ### Motivation

 When working with an international team, you may have situations where